The following FAQs provide Phase 4 specific information that is supplemental to the Human Subjects Research Phases Table.

 "Assessing COVID-19-Related Symptoms in Outpatient Adult and Adolescent Subjects in Clinical Trials of Drugs and Biological Products for COVID-19 Prevention or Treatment"

-Yes, although at this point in time the guidance is broad and geared predominately at administrative issues.
+Yes, although at this point in time, the guidance is broad and geared predominantly at administrative issues.

 Call every subject the day before a site or home visit and ask the following travel screening questions: